09 The Chroniclers of Northport

 “How do you know?”

 Theotello tried to play down the impact of her knowledge.
 “I know nothing about his travel plans.
-Mere coincidence we are both traveling.”
+Mere coincidence, we are both traveling.”

 Leena huffed.
 “And now you are lying.
 Not an admirable trait for a Chronicler.”

 “It was unwise to hide the truth from you.
 Yes, we are both traveling for the same reason.
 But I can’t share any details, for now.
-I must work through the evening at the Mercil Library before I leave to Bon Abbi.
+I must work through the evening at the Mercil Library before I leave for Bon Abbi.
 So, please say you will wait for me at the dock, early morning.”

 “Nothing new.
 It seems I am always waiting for you.”
 Leena started to walk to another tree but stopped and turned around.
 “You will be careful, won’t you?”

 “There is no danger,” Theo started to say, but Leena interrupted.

 “The world outside of Northport is dangerous!
 You don’t blend well and seem to draw trouble.
 Trust no one.
 There were times people respected our calling.
 Today they fear us.
 This grove is a testament that the world kills those they fear.”